MaxHastings/BlockchainCom/README.md

 * Hilt: For dependency injection.
 * Jetpack Compose: For UI development.
 * Room: For local database caching.
-* Mockio: For unit testing.
+* Mockito: For unit testing.

 ## Contributing